JPedroRBelo/simDRLSR/README.md

      ```
 ## License

-Distributed under the GNU GPL 3.0.
+Distributed under the MGNU GPL 3.0.
 See `LICENSE` for more information.

 ## References

 <a id="1">[1]</a>
-BELO, José Pedro R.; ROMERO, Roseli AF; AZEVEDO, Helio.
-"Rhs simulator for robotic cognitive systems".
-2017 Latin American Robotics Symposium (LARS) and 2017 Brazilian Symposium on Robotics (SBR).
-IEEE, p.
-1-6, Curtiba, Brazil 2017.

-<a id="2">[2]</a>
-BELO, José Pedro R.; ROMERO, Roseli AF; AZEVEDO, Helio.
-"Enhancements in a Social Robotic Simulator for Indoor Environments."
-2018 Latin American Robotic Symposium, 2018 Brazilian Symposium on Robotics (SBR).
-IEEE, João Pessoa, Brazil 2018.

-<a id="3">[3]</a>
 Ahmed Hussain Qureshi, Yutaka Nakamura, Yuichiro Yoshikawa and Hiroshi Ishiguro
 "Robot gains social intelligence through Multimodal Deep Reinforcement Learning"
 Proceedings of IEEE-RAS International Conference on Humanoid Robots (Humanoids)